 The recommender replies with one advice at a time.
-The agent then adjusts the manifest file (properties) the re-computes log results (SERVICE\START\TIME SERVICE\FINISH\TIME) for the same log data.
+The agent then adjusts the manifest file (properties) re-computes the log results and (SERVICE START TIME and SERVICE FINISH TIME) for the same log data.
 Then, the agent sends the log again to the recommender to perform analysis and give advice.
 This conversation keep running back and forth until the analysis reaches an average waiting time with the minimum cost possible.
-At this point, the local recommendation conversation stops and the system marks this bank branch as utilized. recommender does this with each single branch agent till all branch agents are utilized locally.
+At this point, the local recommendation conversation stops and the system marks this bank branch as utilized.
+The recommender does this with each single branch agent till all branch agents are utilized locally.